goeiebook/creativelab/narrative.md

 ---

 Then one day, while passing through the park, I find the basketball.
-It was hidden in undergrowth.
+It lay hidden in undergrowth.
 I smiled and picked it up.
-But something felt wrong.
-It was cold and limp, wet.
+But something was wrong.
+It was wet and limp.
 It had been stabbed.
 I dropped it, disgusted, and walked away.
 A few hours later I thought to take a picture of it.
-Because the basketball was now part of this story.
+Because the basketball was now part of a story.
 I returned and photographed it.
 Then I picked it up and dropped it into a garbage can.
 As it fell into the trash it displaced air.
 The air stank of dog shit.

 ![stabbed basketball][brokenball]